-They blend coaching, learning, and continuous improvement with data.
+- 4. They blend coaching, learning, and continuous improvement with data.
 Data without coaching doesn't generally garner the necessary results, but many organizations continue to send out scorecards to frontline staff and expect the patient experience performance will simply improve.
 Enlighted VOC teams have come to realize that the path to a great customer experience starts with their staff.
-Sentara Healthcare, which operates more than 200 sites of care and 12 hospitals that employ over 3,800 medical staff, has curated hours of online coaching tips and a best-practice community that provides inspiration to enhance patient-centered care that accompanies their VOC insights.
-The health system has found that building better connections with patients can also combat issues related to clinician burnout affecting many caregivers across the country.
+Sentara Healthcare, which operates more than 200 sites of care and 12 hospitals that employ over 3,800 medical staff, has curated hours of online coaching tips and a bestpractice community that provides inspiration to enhance patient-centered care that accompanies their VOC insights.
+The health system has found that building better connections with patients can also combat issues related to clinician burnout affecting many caregivers across the country. - 5.
 They convert positive patient experiences into brand strength.
 Online ratings and reviews are now prolific in nearly every industry and trusted as much as a personal recommendation.
-As organizations continuously improve the patient experience, many are finding that sharing their patient experience results online in the form of fivestar ratings builds consumer trust, protects the online reputation of their physicians, and can result in improved new patient acquisition performance by standing out in search engine optimization (SEO).
+As organizations continuously improve the patient experience, many are finding that sharing their patient experience results online in the form of five-star ratings builds consumer trust, protects the online reputation of their physicians, and can result in improved new patient acquisition performance by standing out in search engine optimization (SEO).
+At Intermountain Healthcare, the average rating for across 2,750 physicians is a 4.7 out of 5.0.
+Since becoming transparent with their results, Intermountain has published more than 500,000 validated patient ratings.
 Today, more than 100 health systems across the country have taken an early lead in building consumer trust through transparency.